Your Visa

 • You have been issued a CAS from the University of Chester.

 Before making your visa application you need to ensure that you have the correct documents and are fully prepared for the visa application process.
-The steps below provide information on what you need to check and prepare before and during the student visa application process:
+More information can be found on the Government website.

 Visa Regulations